GLOBAL MARKETS-World stock markets up near record high; low yields help

 * Termination Of The Asset Purchase Agreement For Acquisition Of Rosewood Hotel Georgia

-* Wall St rallies as low yields buoy stocks * Treasury prices slide as U.S. supply weighs * Euro hurt by widening interest rate differentials * Brent crude rises above $109 on strong global growth (Adds close of European stock, bond markets) By Herbert Lash NEW YORK, June 9 Global equity markets edged up on Monday, with one gauge less than half a percentage point from an all-time high as low interest rates bolstered sentiment even as U.S. Treasury yields rose.
+* Wall St higher; low yields buoy stocks * Treasury prices slide as U.S. supply weighs * Euro hurt by widening interest rate differentials * Brent crude rises above $109 on strong global growth (Adds opening of U.S. markets, changes dateline; previous LONDON) By Herbert Lash NEW YORK, June 9 Global equity markets edged up on Monday, with one gauge less than half a percentage point from an all-time high as low interest rates bolstered sentiment even as U.S. Treasury yields rose.
 Wall Street's benchmark S&P 500 was poised to post its seventh record close in eight trading sessions, while Asian stocks touched their highest levels in nearly three years.
 Spain, Italy and Portugal spurred pan-European equity indices on bets those markets would benefit most from last week's European Central Bank stimulus measures.
 Peripheral European bond yields set record lows, with S&P's upgrade of Ireland's credit pushing it to a record low of 2.39 percent.
 Spanish 10-year yields fell below those of U.S. Treasuries for the first time since April 2010, and Italian five-year yields were also below U.S. equivalents.
 The low European yields highlighted the policy divergence between the ECB and the Federal Reserve, which is reining in its monetary stimulus.
-But with U.S. yields low, some investors prefer equities over bonds.
+But with U.S. yields low some investors prefer equities over bonds.
 "The support is coming from extremely low bond yields and action in Europe, so it gives investors no real alternative, no real reason to sell stocks," said Rick Meckler, president of LibertyView Capital Management in Jersey City, New Jersey, who also cited merger and acquisition deals.
-MSCI's all-country world share index, which gauges stock performance in 45 countries, was up 0.17 percent at 427.27, just shy of its November 2007 peak of 428.63.
-The pan-European FTSEurofirst 300 index advanced 0.38 percent to a provisional close of 1,393.71, near a January 2008 high.
-The Dow Jones industrial average rose 29.04 points, or 0.17 percent, at 16,953.32.
-The Standard & Poor's 500 Index was up 3.95 points, or 0.20 percent, at 1,953.39.
-The Nasdaq Composite Index was up 22.29 points, or 0.52 percent, at 4,343.69.
-U.S. Treasuries prices fell, pressured by this week's $62 billion sale of new coupon-bearing debt and increased risk appetite after Friday's strong U.S. jobs report.
-Benchmark 10-year notes were last down 4/32 in price to yield 2.6131 percent.
+MSCI's all-country world share index, which gauges stock performance in 45 countries, was up 0.15 percent at 427.19, just shy of its November 2007 peak of 428.63.
+The pan-European FTSEurofirst 300 index advanced 0.29 percent to 1,392.46, near an early 2008 high.
+The Dow Jones industrial average rose 34.26 points, or 0.20 percent, at 16,958.54.
+The Standard & Poor's 500 Index was up 4.36 points, or 0.22 percent, at 1,953.80.
+The Nasdaq Composite Index was up 17.27 points, or 0.40 percent, at 4,338.67.
+U.S. Treasuries prices fell, pressured by this week's $62 billion sale of new coupon-bearing government debt and increased risk appetite after Friday's strong U.S. jobs report.
+Benchmark 10-year notes were last down 7/32 in price to yield 2.6203 percent.
 Among major currencies, the dollar continued to benefit from rising U.S. Treasury yields.
 The dollar index was up 0.28 percent.
-The euro drifted as low as $1.3583 as the dust settled after last week's ECB activity.
-The euro last traded down 0.37 percent at 1.3590 against the dollar.
-Brent crude rose as strong Chinese and U.S. data pointed to healthy economic growth and higher demand from the world's top two consumers.
-Brent was up $1.21 at $109.82 a barrel.
-U.S. oil rose $1.44 to a high of $104.10.
+The euro drifted as low as $1.3583 as the dust settled after last week's ECB frenzy of activity.
+The euro last traded down 0.36 percent at 1.3592 against the dollar.
+Brent crude rose as strong Chinese and U.S. data pointed to healthy economic growth and higher demand for oil from the world's top two consumers.
+Brent was up $1.42 at $110.03 a barrel.
+U.S. oil rose $1.50 to a high of $104.16.
 (Reporting by Herbert Lash; Editing by Dan Grebler)

 * Termination Of The Asset Purchase Agreement For Acquisition Of Rosewood Hotel Georgia